Citroën DS: Model history

 It had a fibreglass roof which lowered the centre of gravity, and so reduced weight transfer.
 Inboard front disc brakes (as well as independent suspension) reduced unsprung weight.
 Different front and rear track widths reduced the unequal tyre loading, which is well known to promote understeer, typical of front-engined and front-wheel drive cars.
-Although disc brakes had been tried on a car as early as 1902 by British Lanchester, volume production hadn't been applied until 1949, by USA small car manufacturer Crosley, but without success.
+Although disc brakes had been tried on a car as early as 1902 by British Lanchester, volume production had not been applied until 1949, by USA small car manufacturer Crosley, but without success.
 The Citroën DS was the first successful fielding of disc brakes on a mass-produced car.

 Furthermore, at launch the DS featured innovative centerlock wheels which used a captive allen bolt as the central fastener whilst a hexagonal protrusion transferred the drive to a matching recess in the wheel.
 This made it possible to change the wheel very quickly in the event of a puncture and proved an advantage in motor racing.

 As with all French cars, the DS design was affected by the tax horsepower system, which effectively encouraged smaller engines.
 Unlike the Traction Avant predecessor, there was no top-of-range model with a powerful six-cylinder engine.
 Citroën had planned an air-cooled flat-6 engine for the car, but did not have the funds to put the prototype engine into production.

 The DS placed third in the 1999 Car of the Century competition, and fifth on the 2005 list of "100 Coolest Cars" by Automobile Magazine.
 It was also named the most beautiful car of all time by Classic & Sports Car magazine after a poll of 20 world-renowned car designers, including Giorgetto Giugiaro, Ian Callum, Roy Axe, Paul Bracq, and Leonardo Fioravanti.